psagers/virtualenv-sh/doc/index.rst

 The autoworkon function will walk up the filesystem from the current directory until it either reaches the root or finds an item named ".workon".
 If this is a readable file, it will treat the first line as the name of a virtual_env and activate it.
-There are a couple of special rules to keep in mind:
+There are a few special rules to keep in mind:

   * autoworkon always stops at the first .workon it finds.
 It's perfectly reasonable to have .workon files at multiple points in a directory tree to